 - making forced marriage a criminal offence

-- adopting a comprehensive national action plan to tackle trafficking in women and girls
+- adopting a national action plan to tackle the trafficking of women and girls

-- improving mental health care in all prisons, and
+- improving mental health care in all prisons

 CEDAW is monitored by the Committee on the Elimination of Discrimination against Women, a body made up of 23 experts on women's rights from around the world.

-The Committee publishes a report of its examination of the State Report and any shadow reports with recommendations for action.
-This is known as the ‘Concluding Observations’.
+The CEDAW Committee publishes a report following its examination of the State Report and any shadow reports, making recommendations for action.
+These are known as the ‘Concluding Observations’.

-The Committee sometimes issues general recommendations which explain the application of the treaty in particular situations or for specific groups, such as disabled women.
-You can find these recommendations on the UN website.
+- the CEDAW Committee sometimes issues general recommendations which explain the application of the treaty in particular situations or for specific groups such as disabled women (see these recommendations on the UN website)

 The Commission has published guidance on using the CEDAW Optional Protocol.